ngallo/pic-model/draft/0.1/pic-model.md

 is replayed, proxied, or reissued.
 **Continuity MUST emerge from causality, not from transferable artifacts.**

+A rigorous mathematical proof of this lemma is out of scope for this document and is treated separately.

 ---

 ### **Axiom F3 — Reminting ≠ Delegation**